Lady Elliot Island: British discovery

 In 1816, the island was officially discovered and named by Captain Thomas Stewart aboard the vessel Lady Elliot. on the way to Sydney in 1816.
 The Lady Elliot was a 353-tonne vessel that was built in Bengal and registered in Calcutta, India.
 On the return journey from Sydney, it was wrecked on a reef south of Cardwell in North Queensland, and that reef is called Lady Elliot Reef.

 The ship was probably named after Anna Maria Elliot, the wife of Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto, a Scottish politician who was Governor-General of India between 1807 and 1813.
 Anna Maria (later Lady Elliot) was the daughter of Sir George Amyand, 1st Baronet.
 An alternative story suggests that it was named after Margaret, wife of Gilbert's brother, Hugh Elliot, a diplomat and Governor of Madras from September 1814 to June 1820.
 However, Hugh Elliot's wife was not a "Lady", as he was a career diplomat, was not knighted and did not inherit any titles of nobility.

 Mining for guano

-In 1863, Mr J. Askunas won tender from the Queensland Government to mine the island for guano for 300 pounds per annum for 10 years.
+In 1863, Mr J. Askunas won a tender from the Queensland Government to mine the island for guano for 300 pounds per annum for 10 years.
 The lease was transferred to William Crowther of Hobart on 23 August 1864.
 Crowther mined the island until the end of 1873.
 The guano was mined by Chinese and Malay workers and sent to mainland Australia and New Zealand.
 Over this period virtually all the trees were removed, as well as 3 feet of top soil and guano.
 In 1874, the guano mining ceased, but the damage to the vegetation of the island was absolute.
 It was not until 1966 that a revegetation program was undertaken by lighthouse staff.
 Their efforts were quickly rewarded, with the island re-emerging as a haven for all types of seabirds.